beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 Add generic title/desc to row shapes for accessibility.

 #### Modules that display excerpts
-In modules that display excerpts, change default read more text to provide more context per accessibilityrecommendations.
+In modules that display excerpts, change default read more text to provide more context per accessibility recommendations.

 ### WP Admin
 Reworked wp-admin list table to show "Global" or "Component" label.
 Reworked user access settings to allow editing per-page component settings but not the component itself.
 Added new user access setting for enabling or disabling cloud access based on user role.